graphql/graphql.github.io/src/content/faq/General.md

 ## How can I document my GraphQL API?

 One of the benefits of GraphQL is that it is inherently self-documenting.
 This means that when you use an interactive tool like [GraphiQL](https://github.com/graphql/graphiql), you’re able to explore what data is exposed by your GraphQL API.
 This includes the [fields](/learn/queries/#fields), [types](/learn/schema/#type-system), and more.
+You can also add a [`description` field](https://spec.graphql.org/draft/#sec-Documentation) to provide supplementary notes about your endpoint.

 For many, this provides sufficient API reference documentation.
 But it doesn’t reduce the need for other forms of documentation, such as guides that explain how the general concepts tie into your specific use case.

 ## What’s the best way to follow specification releases?